apinf/meteor-api-umbrella/README.md

 ### apiUmbrella methods
 This package exports an object called `apiUmbrella`, that contains the following methods:

-* getUser (userID) - gets a user by a given userId
+* getUser (id) - gets a specific user by ID
 * getUsers - gets all users
+* getApiBackend (id) - gets a specific API backend by ID
+* getApiBackends - gets all API backends